Kevin Kelly (editor): Career

 Kelly's writing has appeared in many other national and international publications such as The New York Times, The Economist, Time, Harper's Magazine, Science, Veneer Magazine, GQ, and Esquire.
 His photographs have appeared in Life and other American national magazines.

 As well as serving as editor on many publications, Kelly has written many novels surrounding his interest in cybernetics and all things tech.
 He is known for coining the term "The Technium," the accumulation of all technologies and inventions as a working, living system.
 Much of his work revolves around technology as a "living organism."
 He even refers to "The Technium" as the seventh kingdom of nature, that is self-organizing and autonomous.
 Kelly's book-length publication, Out of Control: The New Biology of Machines, Social Systems, and the Economic World (1992), presents a view on the mechanisms of complex organization.
 The central theme of the book is that several fields of contemporary science and philosophy point in the same direction: intelligence is not organized in a centralized structure but much more like a bee-hive of small simple components.
 Kelly applies this view to bureaucratic organisations, intelligent computers, and to the human brain.

 He helped found the All Species Foundation.
 He was a futurist adviser on the Steven Spielberg-directed movie Minority Report.

-Kelly has a chapter giving advice in Tim Ferriss' book Tools of Titans.
+Kelly has a chapter giving advice in Tim Ferriss's book Tools of Titans.